siriusphp/input/book/Form_element_types.md

 # Form element types

-Before looking at the form's element types you must understand that **form elements are not widgets!**
+Before looking at the form's element types you must understand that **form elements are not widgets!** That means the visual representation of a form element has very little to do with the element as a value holder.

 _Ideally_, all the data that a user sends to your app should be in a format that is understandable by the system without any additional preparation.
 But there are many situations when that is not going to happen